 Ratchet Rocker Robotics, Inc. (Ratchet Rockers) Team 1706, is an IRS 501(c)(3) nonprofit organization supporting the Wentzville Holt, Timberland, and Liberty High Schools FIRST Robotics Team 1706.
 Ratchet Rockers helps to build character and confidence in its high school students through robot design, construction, competition, science, technology, engineering, mathematics, communications, and business applications.

-The 2012-2013 team was comprised of about 25 high school students.
-The students are guided by 15 mentors from engineering, information technologies, business management, and marketing fields.
-Along with the support of our teacher sponsor, mentors and parents, we all work together to achieve common goals.
+The 2017-2018 team was comprised of about 40 high school students.
+The students are guided by 25 mentors from engineering, information technologies, business management, and marketing fields.
+Along with the support of our teacher sponsors, mentors and parents, we all work together to achieve common goals.
 The Ratchet Rockers have experienced success in past years and continue aiming for success in the future.
 The team continues to promote FIRST Robotics as well as encourage students to actively pursue science, technology, engineering, and math coursework both in high school and beyond.

 To inspire students to actively engage in hands-on STEM programs.

 To use Coopertition™ and Gracious Professionalism™ to build a professional robot in hopes of inspiring youth in our community to take part in a future of science, technology, engineering, and mathematics.

 Ratchet Rocker Robotics strives to exemplify the message of FIRST during the build and competition seasons as well as throughout the year by achieving the following goals.

 Ratchet Rocker Robotics’ central goal is to educate and build excitement within its student body and the community about science, technology and engineering.
 Within the classroom, students are provided with the necessary knowledge base to succeed in engineering careers.
 Outside of the classroom, students build self-confidence, leadership and life skills through the design, construction, testing and fielding a competitive robot.